-The New Deal, introduced by F D Roosevelt was to transform America's economy which had been shattered by the Wall Street Crash.
+The New Deal, introduced by F D Roosevelt was to transform America's economy which had been shattered by the Great Depression.
 The economic downturn that followed the Wall Street Crash also had a major psychological impact on America and that Roosevelt was actually doing something did a great deal to boost America's self-esteem.

 In Roosevelt's first Hundred Days many acts were introduced which were to form the basis of the New Deal.
 The New Deal was to cover as many issues as could be imagined - be they social, economic, financial etc. The wave of popularity that had swept Roosevelt into power meant that parts of the New Deal were passed without too much scrutiny.
 In later years many acts in the New Deal were deemed unconstitutional by the Supreme Court of America.